xd-nico-code/obsidiannotes/DSA SELF/DATA - STRUCTURE.md

-In computer system , a data structure is a data organisation and management
+In computer system , a data structure is a data organization and management and storage technique that provide efficient access and modification